-On the day before the Academy Awards®, ACE presented its 16th annual Invisible Art, Visible Artists panel at Grauman’s Egyptian Theatre in Hollywood.
-During the packed event, this year’s Oscar®-nominated editors discussed their films, their careers and their craft in front of an eager and enthusiastic crowd.
+On the day before the Academy Awards®, ACE presents its annual Invisible Art, Visible Artists panel, a very popular event during the awards season.
+This event provides an opportunit for Oscar®-nominated editors to discuss their films, their careers and their craft in front of an eager and enthusiastic crowd.
+Please check back for more information about the 2018 event.

 The panel of editors included Hank Corwin, ACE (The Big Short), Margaret Sixel (Mad Max: Fury Road), Stephen Mirrione, ACE (The Revenant), Tom McArdle, ACE (Spotlight), and Mary Jo Markey, ACE, and Maryann Brandon, ACE (Star Wars: The Force Awakens).
 ACE and Motion Picture Editors Guild president Alan Heim, ACE, moderated the discussion.